 (b) Bids, offers, or pricing information identifiable to a specific Qualified Scheduling Entity (QSE) or Resource.
 The Protected Information status of part of this information shall expire 60 days after the applicable Operating Day, as follows:

-(i) Ancillary Service Offers by Operating Hour for each Resource for all Ancillary Services submitted for the Day-Ahead Market (DAM) or any Supplemental Ancillary Services Market (SASM);
+(i) Ancillary Service Offers by Operating Hour or Security-Constrained Economic Dispatch (SCED) interval for each Resource for all Ancillary Services submitted for the Day-Ahead Market (DAM) or Real-Time Market (RTM);

-(ii) The quantity of Ancillary Service offered by Operating Hour for each Resource for all Ancillary Service submitted for the DAM or any SASM; and
+(ii) The quantity of Ancillary Service offered by Operating Hour or SCED interval for each Resource for all Ancillary Service submitted for the DAM or RTM; and

-(iii) Energy Offer Curve prices and quantities for each Settlement Interval by Resource.
+(iii) A Resource’s Energy Offer Curve prices and quantities by Operating Hour or SCED interval.
 The Protected Information status of this information shall expire within seven days after the applicable Operating Day if required to be posted as part of paragraph (5) of Section 3.2.5 and within two days after the applicable Operating Day if required to be posted as part of paragraph (7) of Section 3.2.5;

 (c) Status of Resources, including Outages, limitations, or scheduled or metered Resource data.
 The Protected Information status of this information shall expire 60 days after the applicable Operating Day;